CSE event

 • Adult guests accessing pornography in a room where you think a child may be present

-National and local evidence shows that these numbers may just be the tip of the iceberg.
-CSE can be present in hotels, pubs and other places licensed to sell alcohol and that taxis are used to transport young people who are then exploited.
-Therefore it is vital that training is provided to staff within these sectors to spot the signs and give them the confidence to report to Police if they feel something is not right.
+CSE can be present in hotels, pubs and other places licensed to sell alcohol and taxis that are used to transport young people who are then exploited.
+Therefore it is vital that training and awareness raising is in place to teach people on how to spot the signs and give them the confidence to report to Police if they feel something is not right.

-For further information see the Police Service of Northern Ireland’s website: which includes the briefing material being distributed to the hospitality sector.
+For further information see the Police Service of Northern Ireland’s website.

 If you’re concerned about a child’s welfare and think they may be being exploited, please report it to Police online, via 101 or 999 in an emergency.